nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Example Usage
 1. User inputs the command `reminder Alice Tan r/3 hours`.
-2. This creates a reminder for a person named "alice tan", with reminder time "3 hours".
+2. This creates a reminder note for a person named "alice tan", with reminder time "3 hours".
 3. The reminder is then displayed in the UI, reflecting that a reminder note has been set for "alice tan"'s appointment.

 ### Delete Appointment Feature